Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Finding Optimal SpTTN Kernels

-We now consider the execution cost of Algorithm~\ref{alg:algo_recursive}, with the cost of each subproblem memoized.
-For $N$ ordered terms and $m$ total indices, there are $O((m!)^N)$ index orders (loop nests).
+Since $(T^{(1)},L^{(1)})$ and $(T^{(2)},L^{(2)})$ are contained and smaller (as defined in our inductive hypothesis) than $(T,L)$, Algorithm~\ref{alg:algo_recursive}, when considering root vertex $r$, would return the minimal cost loop order for both subproblems.
+Further, the cost of $A'$ would be computed correctly on line~\ref{li:alg_cost} of the Algorithm.
+Since the algorithm instead found $A$ to have a lower cost, we have derived a contradiction.
+Given optimality of $A$, its trivial to check that the given optimality condition for $B$ is maintained. \end{proof} \fi We now consider the execution cost of Algorithm~\ref{alg:algo_recursive}, with the cost of each subproblem memoized.
+For $N$ ordered terms and $m$ total indices, there are $O((m!)^N)$ loop orders (loop nests).
 Algorithm~\ref{alg:algo_recursive} needs to consider all subsequences of the $N$ terms and all subsets of the $m$ indices, yielding $O(N^22^m)$ subproblems.
 Each subproblem considers all choices of root index and prefixes of terms that contain that index to iterate over.
 Thus the cost per subproblem is $O(mN)$ and the overall complexity of the algorithm is $O(N^32^mm)$. \externaldocument{algorithm}